THE UNIVERSITY OF THE THIRD AGE

 Please bring a packed lunch to eat en-route, but we will also try to finish the walk at a suitable point for refreshment before returning to York.

-The walks are on Mondays at 2-4 week intervals, meeting at 10.30hrs.
-It is anticipated there will be 6 walks starting in April and finishing in late August/September.
-The dates and locations of the walks will be sent to group members in February 2017.
+Walks are on Mondays at 2-4-week intervals meeting at 10.30hrs, usually starting in April and finishing in late August/September.
+It is anticipated there will be 6-7 walks.
+The dates and locations of the walks will be sent to group members in February 2019.

 Walks in and around York, using public transport if possible.